 The purpose of shapes

 Every element of design is a shape in some way.
-Using recognizable shapes for various functions maintains visual consistency.
-Users know that rectangles are for buttons, cards, images, or videos; circles for avatars or badges; and arrows for navigation or the Play button.
-If you want users to intuitively know how to use your interface, stick to common shapes.
+Using recognizable shapes for particular functions maintains visual consistency.
+Users know that rectangles are for buttons, cards, images, or videos, circles for avatars or badges, and arrows for navigation or the play button.
+If you want people to intuitively know how to use your interface, stick to common shapes.

 3. Space

 Space refers to the area between, around, and even inside design elements.
 Any space taken up by design elements is called positive.
-Negative space or white space, on the other hand, refers to the area surrounding the element.
+Negative space, or white space, refers to the area surrounding the element.

 The purpose of space

 - Improved readability.
 White space makes content easier to follow and scan.
-It creates breathing room for elements and content groups and makes designs look neat and clutter-free.
+It creates breathing room for elements and content groups, and it makes designs look neat and clutter-free.

-- Increased discoverability of relevant content.
-Empty space guides users' eyes and makes the element stand out against less important content.
+- Increased discoverability.
+Empty space guides the eye and makes an element stand out against less important content.
 Negative space can emphasize key objects in logos, illustrations, posters, and creative lettering.

-- Making your design look elegant and minimalistic.
-Large areas of white space make your design look clear and spacious, like a fancy ballroom.
+- A more elegant, minimalistic look.
+Large areas of white space make a design look clear and spacious.

-- Achieving balance.
-White space can help balance out the other elements in a design, creating a sense of harmony and visual stability.
+- Balance.
+White space balances the other elements in a design, creating harmony and visual stability.

 4. Color